sudhanshdua/Option_Classes/README.md

 # Options
-Option pricing library in C++
+Option classes in C++

-(includes options with close-form solutions)
+(includes only options with closed-form solutions)